Mauritius: Holidays and festivals

-Sport
+Sports

 The most popular sport in Mauritius is football and the national team is known as The Dodos or Club M. Other popular sports in Mauritius include cycling, table tennis, horse racing, badminton, volleyball, basketball, handball, boxing, judo, karate, taekwondo, weightlifting, bodybuilding and athletics.
 Water sports include swimming, sailing, scuba diving, windsurfing and kitesurfing.

+Kim le Court is a successful professional cyclist.
+With multiple podium places in the African Road Championships, she is the 2024 national road race and time trial champion.
+She won stage 8 of the 2024 Giro d'Italia Women.
+In 2025, she won Liege-Bastogne-Liege Femmes, came 3rd overall in the UAE Tour Women and 5th in the Tour of Flanders for Women.

 Horseracing, which dates from 1812 when the Champ de Mars Racecourse was inaugurated, remains popular.
 The country hosted the second (1985), fifth (2003) and tenth editions (2019) of the Indian Ocean Island Games.
 Mauritius won its first Olympic medal at the 2008 Summer Olympics in Beijing when boxer Bruno Julie won the bronze medal.

 In golf, the former Mauritius Open and the current AfrAsia Bank Mauritius Open have been part of the European Tour.